vuestorefront/vue-storefront/docs/guide/basics/configuration.md

   "mapStoreUrlsFor": ["de", "it"],
 ```

-If the `storeViews.multistore` is set to `true` you'll see the `LanguageSwitcher.vue` included in the footer and all the [multistore operations](../integrations/multistore.md) will be included in the request flow.
+If the `storeViews.multistore` is set to `true` then all configs that are defined in `storeViews` and `defaultStoreCode` will be enabled.

-You should add all the multistore codes to the `mapStoreUrlsFor` as this property is used by [core/lib/multistore.ts](https://github.com/DivanteLtd/vue-storefront/blob/master/core/lib/multistore.ts) -> `setupMultistoreRoutes` method to add the `/<store_code>/p/....` and other standard routes.
-By accessing them you're [instructing Vue Storefront to switch the current store](https://github.com/DivanteLtd/vue-storefront/blob/master/core/client-entry.ts) settings (i18n, API requests with specific storeCode etc...)
+`mapStoreUrlsFor` is **required**.
+You should add all the multistore names to the `mapStoreUrlsFor` as this property describes which storeView is enabled.
+It's useful when you want to turn off some store. **Important** you need to have enabled at least your default storeView (`"defaultStoreCode"`)

 `commonCache` is refering to local browser cache.
 If it's set to false (default) the cache of cart, catalog, user data etc is shared between storeViews with default prefix (shop).
 Otherwise each of them is stored separately (storecode-shop prefix).